PrakhidhaChawdhury/posture-guardian/docs/development_log.md

 - **Observation:** The model effectively discriminates between 'Engaged' (Straight/Forward leaning) and 'Disengaged/Relaxed' (Leaning back) states.
 - **Analysis:** Rather than strictly enforcing a perfect 90-degree spinal angle (which is physically uncomfortable and unnatural for long periods), the model acts as a proxy for attention.
 - **Conclusion:** By using 'Leaning Back' as the indicator for 'Bad Posture', the system successfully flags moments of low-focus/rest rather than minor postural variations.

+## Final Design Analysis: The 'Focus-Proximity' Proxy
+- **Observation:** The model effectively classifies 'Forward-Leaning' (close to the table) as 'Good' and 'Leaning Back' (distant from the table) as 'Bad'.
+- **Interpretation:** Rather than strictly monitoring spinal angle, the model functions as a 'Focus-Proximity' monitor.
+It treats physical proximity to the workspace as a proxy for cognitive engagement.
+- **Design Choice:** I have opted for a binary classification model (Good/Bad) to ensure high model stability.
+The 'Absent/Null' state is treated as a system constraint; the model is intended for use during active study sessions only.
+This design maintains high reliability and prevents 'classification flickering' that occurs with multi-class models.